-River Voices is now monthly!
-In every issue of River Network’s monthly digital newsletter, you’ll find fresh thinking on water issues, upcoming events and learning opportunities, and success stories from across the network.
+Welcome to River Voices, River Network’s monthly digital newsletter.
+In every issue you’ll find fresh thinking on water issues, upcoming events and learning opportunities, and success stories from across the network.
 Read the most recent issues below, visit our archive to view earlier issues, and subscribe to receive new issues of River Voices directly to your inbox.
 If you would like to have the great work of your organization shared across the network, click here to submit your success story.

-River Voices November 2018: Celebrating River Network’s 30th Anniversary
+River Voices November 2018: River Network’s 30th Anniversary

 Welcome to the November 2018 edition of River Voices.
 We’re celebrating River Network’s 30th Anniversary as an organization, from our humble origins to supporting a thriving network of 6,000+ groups today.
 Check out the latest webinars, plus our call for River Heroes nominations, due November 10th.